yyfyan/read-paper-list/README.md

 * Real-Time Panoptic Segmentation from Dense Detections
 * EmbedMask: Embedding Coupling for One-stage Instance Segmentation
 * PolyTransform: Deep Polygon Transformer for Instance Segmentation
+* SOLO: Segmenting Objects by Locations
+* RDSNet: A New Deep Architecture for Reciprocal Object Detection and Instance Segmentation

 # **Mutil-task learning**
 * End-to-End Multi-Task Learning with Attention.